cbarlin/advanced-record-utils/CONTRIBUTING.md

 The layout of the project is as so:
  * `advanced-record-utils-annotations` - this is the library that ends up on the user's module- or class-path
- * `prisms-prison` - a library which is used to generate prisms in a way that means the processor doesn't depend on those libraries, and thus can safely detect if they exist in the final output without getting itself confused.
+ * `aru-prisms-prison` - a library which is used to generate prisms in a way that means the processor doesn't depend on those libraries, and thus can safely detect if they exist in the final output without getting itself confused.
  * `aru-processor-core` - this implements the annotation processor itself, its analysis and interlinking of annotated types, the service loading of the various features, and the "core" operations of the processor (a basic builder).
  * `advanced-record-utils-processor` - this implements all of the features of the processor (such as Withers, Mergers, etc).
 It's deliberately isolated from the core processor itself - keep the complexity of feature implementation "walled off" from the complexity of analysis etc
  * `utils-tests` - all the tests!